fuzzymfx/fuzzymfx.github.io/content/neak.md

 *"Prompt engineering is the process of structuring text that can be interpreted and understood by a generative AI model.
 A prompt is natural language text describing the task that an AI should perform".* (Source: [Wikipedia](https://en.wikipedia.org/wiki/Prompt_engineering))

 In the realm of AI, SQL query generation utilizes prompt engineering: a prompt, essentially a natural language query, is inputted into the AI model, which in turn generates the SQL query.
 For accurate query generation, the model necessitates training on an extensive dataset containing questions paired with their respective SQL queries.

-While Language Models (LLMs) are trained on vast text datasets, they aren't specifically tailored for SQL query generation on a particular dataset.
-Consequently, to generate SQL queries, the model requires access to the dataset.
-Another viable approach involves fine-tuning the model using a dataset comprising questions and their corresponding SQL queries.
-However, this method becomes challenging, especially with larger datasets.

 Some of the popular models for SQL query generation are: